StringGadget()

 Parameters

-#Gadget Specifies a number to identify the new gadget. #PB_Any can be used to autogenerate this number.
+#Gadget A number to identify the new gadget. #PB_Any can be used to auto-generate this number.

-x, y, Width, Height Specifies the position and dimensions of the new gadget.
+x, y, Width, Height The position and dimensions of the new gadget.

-Content$ Specifies the initial content of this StringGadget.
+Content$ The initial content of this StringGadget.
 This gadget accepts only one line of text.
-To get multiline input, use the EditorGadget() function.
+To get multi-line input, use the EditorGadget() function.

-Flags (optional) Specifies optional flags to modify the gadget behavior.
+Flags (optional) Flags to modify the gadget behavior.
 It can be a combination of the following values:

 #PB_String_Numeric : Only (positive) integer numbers are accepted.